Parenting Archives | Page 5 of 11 | Rice Psychology

 A Learning Moment: Teaching Kids to be Mindful Through Meditation

-Consider the following story as it relates to this week’s topic.
 My husband and I had to drive out to Chris’ school last week because, according to his teachers, he’d gotten himself into a bit of trouble.
 When we arrived, his teacher and principal were explaining to us that he was initially being written up for speaking out of turn, leaving his desk without permission and talking during quiz time.
 Honestly, these seemed like things that kids just do.
 Then, according to the teachers, they began handing Chris detention after detention as he got increasingly frustrated.
-I have a feeling his...
+I have a feeling his “acting out”, as they called it, has less to do...

 Read More